 Effective Date: December 23, 2008

+b.
 The Space Act provides authority for Reimbursable, Nonreimbursable, and Funded Agreements.
-In this NPD, each type of Agreement is defined and differentiated by underlying principles, as follows, to ensure that each type of Agreement is effectively utilized and strategically managed:
+These Agreements, described further in Attachment A, are differentiated by underlying principles, to ensure that each type of Agreement is effectively utilized and strategically managed.

-e.
-All Agreements entered into under this NPD (except for Host-Tenant Agreements, Intergovernmental Personal Act Agreements, Travel-only Agreements, and "Pass-Thru" Agreements, as defined in FMR Vol. 16), in accordance with NASA's Advisory Implementing Instruction 1050-1 (Space Act Agreement Guide), must first comply with the preliminary abstract review process.
-Such Agreements must include provisions specifying the following:
+c.
+All Agreements entered into under this NPD, in accordance with NASA's Advisory Implementing Instruction 1050-1 (Space Act Agreements Guide), must first comply with the preliminary abstract review process.
+Such Agreements shall include provisions specifying the following:

-(1) Respective responsibilities of NASA and the Agreement Partner, with the standard of performance based on a "reasonable efforts" basis, that are stated with sufficient clarity to support preparation of cost estimates, sound management planning, and efficient Agreement administration.
+(1) Respective responsibilities of NASA and the Agreement Partner, with the standard of performance based on a "reasonable efforts" basis, that are stated with sufficient clarity to support preparation of Estimated Price Reports, sound management planning, and efficient Agreement administration.

 (2) Performance milestones.

-(3) Clearly defined financial commitments, including a statement that NASA's performance of the Agreement is subject to the availability of appropriated funds and that no provision of the Agreement shall be interpreted to require obligation or payment of funds in violation of the Anti-Deficiency Act, Title 31 U.S.C. º 1341.
+(3) Clearly defined financial commitments, including a statement that NASA's performance of the Agreement is subject to the availability of appropriated funds and that no provision of the Agreement shall be interpreted to require obligation or payment of funds in violation of Title 31 U.S.C.
+1341.

-(4) Resource commitments providing that NASA usage of its facilities, equipment, and personnel shall have priority over the usage planned in the Agreement.
+(4) Resource commitments providing that NASA's usage of its facilities, equipment, and personnel shall have priority over the usage planned in the Agreement.

-(5) Allocation of liability between NASA and the Agreement Partner.
+(5) Allocation of liability between NASA and the partner.